fulcrumgenomics/fgbio/tools/develop/AnnotateBamWithUmis.md

 sorted in the same order as the BAM file.

 At the end of execution, reports how many records were processed and how many were missing UMIs.
+All records are written to the output, whether or not a UMI was found.
 If any read from the BAM file did not have a matching UMI read in the FASTQ file, the program will exit with a non-zero exit status.
 The `--fail-fast` option may be specified to cause the program to terminate the first time it finds a records without a matching UMI.